Apparent "pause" in surface global warming trend

 So what is ENSO?
 In a year where conditions are historically average, the Peru current flows north along the west coast of South America.
 Originating in the Southern Ocean, it is cold and because of the Coriolis effect, it deflects away from the continent drawing cold water from the great depths of the Peru-Chile trench.
 This cold water upwelling cools the surface waters and surface air temperatures of the tropical Pacific Ocean.
 During El Niño years, this pattern breaks down and surface temperatures warm.

-(CC Image courtesy of NASA Goddard Photo and Video on Flickr)
+(CC Image of retreating summer ice in Arctic (2013) courtesy of NASA Goddard Photo and Video on Flickr)